nealpandey/smallapi/README.md

 # Smallapi
 A quick excercise to demo.
 The Small API is built using Azure Functions, .Net Core 3.1, C# and Cosmos DB.
-I have temporarily made the endpoints public for the review.

 ## Features